 Note that a few Shopify themes like Debutify have advanced features that can essentially let you run your Shopify store without using any of the third-party apps.

-Step 4 – Connect with the best dropshipping platform
+Step 4 – Connect with the best supplier platform made for Dropshipping with Shopify

 Theoretically, you can run a dropshipping business by manually placing orders with your supplier.
 But this is not the ideal way to dropship successfully.

-The usual practice is to integrate your Shopify storefront with a robust dropshipping platform.
+The usual practice is to integrate your Shopify storefront with a robust dropshipping marketplace.
 There are many dropshipping platforms available for use with Shopify.

-A few of the popular dropshipping platforms that have powerful and ready integrations with Shopify are listed below.
+A few of the popular dropshipping supplier marketplaces that have powerful and ready integrations with Shopify are listed below.

 - Oberlo – Oberlo is a dropshipping platform owned by Shopify.
 With Oberlo, you can select and sell products from a vast catalog powered by Chinese suppliers.
 As you can expect, the Chinese products will be cheaper but, you should not expect any strict quality control.